Questions People Ask Once They Recognize Themselves Here

 Initial 20-min consultations are free.
 A regular 55-minute session is $160.
 You can book here

-I work with caregivers and professional helpers who are struggling with burnout, compassion fatigue, grief and other identity struggles.
+I work with individuals who are struggling with burnout, compassion fatigue, grief and other identity struggles.
 I have learned so much from my time in various health care settings – in the complex work of supporting people through crisis.
 It’s often those moments of struggle when our eyes are open to the reality that we need professional help.
 And this is where the change is ready to take place and therapy questions answered.

 When something painful is brought into the light with care, it can start to become new.
 Therapy is about noticing what has been buried, naming what is true, and learning to move forward from that place.
 Much of our suffering comes from silence and lack of support.
 In our work together, you are invited to speak what has been unnamed and find clarity.
 Your values, your pain, your hopes and your limits.